 Even in the case where precise timing and long term reliability are not absolute requirements for your project, building a real-time system can provide added peace of mind that your program will continue to run without interrupting your measurement or control process.
 If the system that you are creating could result in maintenance costs in the event it is interrupted, the hardware and software costs required to create a real-time system may be well worth the investment.

 Note that a real-time system does not necessarily make sense for every measurement or control project.
 Real-time operating systems typically only run one program at a time, and most real-time systems do not feature a user interface; in this case a separate computer must be used to provide graphics or user controls.
-Still, thousands of real-time systems are in operation today and will continue to be a good solution for projects that need precise timing and high reliability.
+Some projects require hardware determinism where logic is implemented on an ASIC or FPGA.
+Still, thousands of real-time systems are in operation today and will continue to be a viable solution for projects that need precise timing and high reliability.

 Continue on to the following paper to learn how you can use NI hardware and software to build a superior real-time system in as little time as possible: